asbjornenge/cccf-scale/README.md

 # cccf-scale

-This module can scale and unscale a [cccf](https://github.com/asbjornenge/common-container-configuration-format) config.
+This module can scale up and down a [cccf](https://github.com/asbjornenge/common-container-configuration-format) config with a scale property.

 ## Install